JosePaumard/2024_DevoxxFR-Amber-lab/D_Data-oriented-programming/Readme.md

 ## Step 2: Launching the Application Again

+You can access the state of the code base at this step by checkouting the `DOP_Refactor-step03` of this Git repository.

 At this point, you should be able to launch your application properly again.
 All your dependencies has been fixed.
 Your application is organized around your Business module, all the other modules are isolated behind interfaces.

 ## Step 3: Adding The Support For Multileg Flights

+You can access the state of the code base at this step by checkouting the `DOP_Refactor-step03` of this Git repository.

 A new business requirement has to be implemented: instead of supporting simple flights between cities, you need to support multileg flights.